Challah & Me – My first bread

 I’m very hungry so this time I have a glass of chocolate milk.

-I re-read the recipe and realized that she mentioned she doesnt like to braid 4 so she did 3, and thanks to playing with dolls when a child, I remembered how to braid with 3 pieces, so I went again cut the dough in it, covered one half, then worked with this one and cut it in 3 and as I was playing with clay kneaded in a thick rope, the recipe says around 12 inches, but I don’t have a ruler so I use my 10″ knife as measurement, it worked.
+I re-read the recipe and realized that she mentioned she doesnt like to braid 4 so she did 3, and thanks to playing with dolls when I was a kid, I remembered how to braid with 3 pieces, so I went again cut the dough in it, covered one half, then worked with this one and cut it in 3 and as I was playing with clay kneaded in a thick rope, the recipe says around 12 inches, but I don’t have a ruler so I use my 10″ knife as measurement, it worked.

 Kneading the pieces into rope shapes, these first pieces, not too pretty but…